 Book a Secular Therapy Appointment

-Mindfulness-based interventions, such as mindfulness-based stress reduction (MBSR) and mindfulness-based cognitive therapy (MBCT), have also been shown to be effective in treating trauma.
+Researchers have also shown Mindfulness-based interventions, such as mindfulness-based stress reduction (MBSR) and mindfulness-based cognitive therapy (MBCT) to be effective in treating trauma.
 These approaches focus on increasing awareness of the present moment, accepting emotions without judgment, and cultivating a sense of compassion for oneself.
-Mindfulness practices can help you to become more aware of negative thought patterns you were taught in your church or cult and to develop a better relationship with yourself.
-Mindfulness techniques can also be effective in reducing stress, anxiety, and depression.
-They involve paying attention with openness, curiosity, and acceptance and without self-criticism.
-Grounding and breathing techniques can also assist you to be in the moment to avoid being overwhelmed by particular emotions, thoughts or sensations.
+Mindfulness practices can help you to become more aware of negative thought patterns when you are recovering from religious trauma.
+They show you how to develop a better relationship with yourself.

 Self-compassion is an important aspect of self-care.
 Practicing self-compassion involves treating yourself with kindness, understanding, and acceptance while remembering that you are not alone and many others have experienced what you are going through.
 Self-compassion can mean talking to yourself in a kind and supportive way, acknowledging your feelings, and taking steps to meet your own needs.

-Medication is sometimes used by people recovering from trauma.
+People recovering from religious trauma sometimes opt for prescription medication.
 Antidepressants and anti-anxiety medications can help to reduce symptoms such as anxiety, depression, and panic attacks.
-Medication should always be used in conjunction with talk therapy and needs to be monitored by your prescribing doctor.
+You should always use medication in conjunction with talk therapy and the advice of your prescribing doctor.

 There are also some practical steps you can take yourself to begin your journey to recovery.